SharePoint/sp-dev-docs/docs/spfx/build-a-hello-world-web-part.md

 ```

 ### Web part manifest
-`HelloWorldWebPart.manifest.json` file defines the web part metadata such as version, id, display name, icon, description etc., Every web part should contain this manifest.
+The **HelloWorldWebPart.manifest.json** file defines the web part metadata such as version, id, display name, icon, and description.
+Every web part should contain this manifest.

 ```ts
 {